The Two Skin-Care Products Saving My Oily Skin

 Advertisement

-The Sand & Sky moisturiser felt really comfortable on my skin, and I would definitely use it again, but I can't say for sure it made me feel less oily throughout the day (but then again, that's quite a tall order).
-As a lightweight moisturiser that didn't break me out, it passed with flying colours.

 Onto the next product, the Clearing Face Mask.
-I love me a grease-sopping mask, so I had a feeling I'd love Sand & Sky's white clay formula for acne-prone complexions (it also came with a tapered application brush for extra spa facial vibes).
-The product is the colour of pistachio ice cream and has similar ingredients as the moisturiser for maximum oil absorption.
+I love me a grease-sopping mask, so I had a feeling I'd love Sand & Sky's white clay formula for acne-prone complexions.
+(It also came with a tapered application brush for extra spa facial vibes.)
+The product was the colour of pistachio ice cream and had similar ingredients as the moisturiser for maximum oil absorption.
 My skin isn't super sensitive, but I detected a hint of tingle as I spread it across my T-zone and cheeks.
 The directions say to leave it on for 10 minutes, but I rinsed after five the first time I tried it just to be safe.
 Even in a short amount of time, I saw a visible difference in the appearance of my pores.
-Best of all, my skin didn't feel super tight and dry afterwards — just balanced and satiny matte.
+Best of all, my skin didn't feel super-tight and dry afterwards — just balanced and satiny matte.
 I felt like my skin readily drank up my serum and moisturiser, and any small breakouts seemed like they had the air let out of their tires.
-I haven't used it for a long enough period of time to see if it's dramatically curbed my greasy glands or brightened acne scars, but so far, I love it when my skin is feeling especially congested.
+I haven't used it for a long enough period of time to see if it's dramatically curbed my greasy glands or brightened acne scars, but so far, I love it for when my skin is feeling especially congested.

+At $58.90 and $50.90, respectively, Sand & Sky's Clearing Moisturiser and Clearing Face Mask aren't inexpensive products by any means.
+But if you're looking for solid products that are a step above drugstore brands but not as pricey as luxury brands, I recommend these wholeheartedly.
+(PS You can save 15% when you shop the brand's Oil Control Skin Balancing Kit, which retails for $93.30).

 Advertisement